hylu-dev/hylu-blog/content/posts/intro_to_shaders/index.md

     }
     SubShader {
         Tags {"RenderType" = "Opaque"} // allows determination of rendering properties.
 For the SubShader, this largely includes sorting alpha values, render queuing, etc.
-        LOD 100 // level of detail, picks SubShaders based on this value
+        LOD 100 // level of detail, when you have multiple subshaders, they are prioritized based on this value

         Pass {
             Tags {} // Determination of graphics properties: blending modes, stencil properties, etc.